 Islam advocates the inferiority of women in the marriage relationship in comparison to that in Christianity.
 The Quran in Surah 4:34 reads: “Men are in charge of women, because Allah hath made the one of them to excel the other, and because they spend of their property (for the support of women).
 So good women are the obedient, guarding in secret that which Allah hath guarded.
 As for those from whom ye fear rebellion, admonish them and banish them to beds apart, and scourge them.
 Then if they obey you, seek not a way against them.
 Lo!
 Allah is ever High, Exalted, Great.”
 Mohammed Pickthall’s translation of the Quran.

 A- The Quran sanctions for Muslim men to beat their wives.
 Some translations minimize the directive by adding “lightly” (Ali, Raza Kahn) and “without harshness” (Qaribullah and Darwish), but the original Arabic text clearly states the word “beat.”

 The Bible never teaches that husbands have a right to beat their wives.
 Rather, it teaches that the marital relationship between the husband and wife should be built on love: “Husbands, love your wives, just as Christ also loved the church and gave Himself for her” (Ephesian 5:25).

 The supreme test of love is whether one is prepared to forgo happiness in order that their spouse might have it.
-In this respect the husband is to imitate Christ, giving up personal pleasures and comforts to obtain his wife’s happiness, standing by her side in the hour of sickness.
-Christ gave Himself for the church because she was in desperate need; He did it to save her.
+In this respect the husband is to imitate Christ by giving up personal pleasures and comforts to obtain his wife’s happiness, standing by her side in the hour of sickness.
+Christ gave Himself for the church because she was in desperate need; He did that to save her.

 In His service,